tcompiegne/oauth2-server-spring-couchbase/README.md

 This is the basic Authorization server based on Spring Security OAuth2.

-The main goal is to show how to implements an Authorization Server with a Couchbase Server token service provider.
+The main goal is to show you how to implement an Authorization Server with a Couchbase Server token service provider.

 How to use it ?
 ==============================